-The marina’s power supply is 230V, 50Hz and the marina’s socket outlet will accommodate a standard blue 16A marina plug.
+The marina’s power supply is 230V, 50Hz and the marina’s socket outlet will accommodate a standard blue 16A marina plug (contact your marina of choice for 32A availability).
 Ensure cables are clean and free from damage, do not allow them to fall into the water.
 Be sure to follow best practice guidelines for plugging into shoreside power for the safety of yourself and other marina users.

 Berth holder power

 If you’re a berth holder, you can view your balance and top up your electricity online from your MyPremier account.
-Our newest system means you can see all the sockets that have been assigned to you and switch your supply on or off via MyPremier and the Premier Marinas App.
-You can also control the supply to more than one boat.
-If you choose to visit another of our marinas with the same system, your balance simply moves with you.
+You can also see your PIN number to enable the supply on the pontoon, see the socket that has been assigned to you and switch on your supply via MyPremier and the Premier Marinas App.

 Power for visitors

-If you are visiting and would like electricity during your stay, please contact Marina Reception on VHF Channel 80 or via telephone.
-Overnight berthing includes a standard electricity allowance regardless of the length of your stay, which is usually enough for a typical visit, but can be topped up if needed.
+If you are visiting and would like electricity during your stay, please contact the marina reception on VHF Channel 80 or via telephone.
+Overnight berthing includes a standard electricity allowance, which is usually enough for a typical visit, but can be topped up if needed.
 Additional credit is available from reception.
 See our pricing here.